10 Best Things to Do in Barcelona Spain Alone | Solo Travel Guide

 For a fun vibe, watch games at local bars.
 The energy is amazing.
 It’s a great things to do in Barcelona alone.

 Whether you love football or just want to see the city’s sports scene, FC Barcelona is unforgettable.
-The barcelona activities around it will stay with you.
+The Barcelona activities around it will stay with you.

 10. Things to Do in Barcelona Spain Alone : Traditional Catalan Festivals and Events